 The new process will include a bulletin summary that describes issues and severity at a high level and provides pointers to the detailed security bulletin.
 The security bulletin and Knowledge Base article information will be merged into one comprehensive document.
 The bulletins will provide additional mitigations to make security response more manageable and give options beyond patching.
 Also, Microsoft released Windows XP Update Rollup 1 (a cumulative set of hotfixes, security patches and critical updates packaged together for easy deployment) via Windows Update.

-The new security bulletin format and process applies to both the technical bulletin
+The new security bulletin format and process applies to both the technical bulletin and the consumer bulletin.

 CEO Steve Ballmer first announced the process at Microsoft's Worldwide Partner Conference.